ccmorris/blog/_articles/2023/02/tech-lead-soft-skills.md

 ---

 A big part of being a tech lead is of course the technical leadership, coaching, mentoring, and knowledge sharing.
-Keep posted!
+Stay tuned!

 Special thanks to Connor Giles for his inspiration providing tech lead tips in this article, and also inspiration as a former peer tech lead in the same organization!